maxwellrv/maxwellrv/README.md

 # Hello, I'm Maxwell

-I am a lifelong learner who loves to take challenges head on in the amazing world of Tech.
+I am a SOC L1 Analyst who loves to take challenges head on in the amazing world of Tech.
-My adventure is only beginning, but I hope and aspire to gain a position as an information security professional - building friendships and fortresses along the way.
+This page is primarily meant to help myself document new topics and other sources of interest when it comes to cybersecurity.
+I thoroughly enjoy pushing myself to find a different perspective when coming up with solutions in security.
+Please come along, check out my publications, and possibly learn something new.

 ## Skills